-$$\frac{\partial u}{\partial t} = c_v \frac{\partial^2 u_e}{\partial z^2}$$
+$$\frac{\partial u}{\partial t} = c_v \frac{\partial^2 u_e}{\partial z^2}$$ 46

 Where u_e is the excess pore pressure, c_v is the coefficient of consolidation and z is the vertical distance below the ground surface.
-The excess pressure at any time is calculated from this equation and is then used to calculate the effective stress (equation 1).
-Strains can then be calculated depending on the material type and the strains are used to calculate settlement (equations 14 and 15).
+The excess pressure at any time is calculated from this equation and is then used to calculate the effective stress (equation Error!
+Reference source not found.).
+Strains can then be calculated depending on the material type and the strains are used to calculate settlement (equations 13 and 14).

 This equation can be solved analytically for a single layer with linear stiffness.
 For multiple layers with differing coefficients of consolidation and different thicknesses, a finite difference approach can be used to solve for the pore pressure.
-This is the approach adopted by Settle3.
+This is the approach adopted by Settle3D.

-If the problem domain is discretized in time and space as shown below, equation 47 can be replaced by:
+If the problem domain is discretized in time and space as shown below, equation 46 can be replaced by: